 If you’ve read this before you may like to go straight to The Blog.

 I am Alexandra McCauley.
 I studied Cognitive Psychology, completing my Degree (MA) and Masters Degree (MSc) at Edinburgh University.
 I have been a Practitioner for some time and worked with clients on a large range of “issues”.
 I have trained in a number of techniques and have studied and have experience with various modalities – my thinking about it all is “in development”.
-I say I have “been” a Practitioner, as I no longer consider myself to be one in the usual sense.
-This transition is something I will share here.

 For most of my life I struggled with worry, tension and anxiety and despite learning so much about the brain, mind, body and emotions, I had little understanding or awareness of what was going on inside my own mind and body or how to take any control over my life.
 I felt like I had no choice in how I experienced my life.

 While studying Psychology I was becoming more and more unwell, both in my thinking and my physical health.
 I was diagnosed with CFS/ME (Myalgic Encephalomyelitis / Chronic Fatigue Syndrome was the diagnosis I was given), I had to give up my PhD studies, I was housebound, struggling every day with fear and anxiety, in pain and was giving up hope.
 For a long time I tried whatever I could to get better, but nothing seemed to work and some approaches seemed to make it worse.

 Then – a wonderful thing happened ….
 I found simple yet amazing understandings, tools and techniques, that changed everything for me.

 And then – something even more interesting ….
 I learnt that all those tools and techniques had NOT changed everything for me … that it was more complex than that … and they were only as good as how they were applied and if they were appropriate for the person applying them.